stevleibelt/incubator/component/php/php_propel_behavior_entity_instantiator/README.md

-# Create EntityManager for Propel
+# Create EntityInstantiator for Propel

 ## notes